Amin-MAG/My-Notes/Databases.md

 1. **Data Model**: Data is structured in tables with predefined schemas
 2. **Schema**: Requires a predefined schema where the structure of the data is established before inserting data.
-3. **Scalability**: Typically scales vertically by adding more powerful hardwares.
+3. **Scalability**: Typically scales vertically by adding more powerful hardware.
 Scaling horizontally can be challenging.
 4. **Transactions**: Supports [ACID](ACID.md).
 5. **Query Language**: Uses a standardized query language (SQL) for defining and manipulating the data.
 6. **Use Cases**: Well-suited for applications with complex queries and structured, relational data, such as financial systems, ERP (Enterprise Resource Planning), and transactional systems.

 ### NoSQL

-1. **Data Model**: It supports various data models including document-oriented, key-values, column-family, and graphs.
+1. **Data Model**: It supports various data models including document-oriented, key-value, column-family, and graph.
 2. **Schema**: Data can be inserted without a predefined schema, allowing for dynamic and evolving data structures.
 3. **Scalability**: Designed to scale horizontally, allowing for distributed and parallel processing across nodes.
-Good for large amount of data and traffic.
+Good for large amounts of data and traffic.
 4. **Transactions**: May sacrifice some aspects of [ACID](ACID.md) properties for performance and scalability.
 NoSQL databases often provide eventual consistency, where data consistency is guaranteed over time rather than immediately.
 5. **Query Language**: No standardized query language across all NoSQL databases.
 Each type of NoSQL database may have its own query language or API.
 6. **Use Cases**: Ideal for scenarios with rapidly changing data, unstructured or semi-structured data, and high scalability requirements, such as content management systems, real-time big data applications, and mobile app backends.